En-Be/TardigradeOfMana3D/APPROACH.md

 - Running behaviortree instead of conditional
 - Added a player location key to blackboard
 - Added a move and wait sequence to behaviortree

+---

+## Session 13

+Minutes: 35

+DONE
+- Changed behaviour tree to use a selector that checks if player is visible
+- If player is not visible, enemy walks to last know player location
+- Player location is cleared in c++ when not in lineofsight
+- Added a clearblackboardvalue c++ class
+- Included a necessary module in the build file
+- Added the new node to the blackboard tree